School-of-Traditional-Skills/PayumLaravelPackage/docs/eloquent_storage.md

 ## Models

-The package provides two models `BracketSpace\PayumLaravelPackage\Model\Token` and `BracketSpace\PayumLaravelPackage\Model\Payment` which may be reused directly or extend with some custom logic.
+The package provides two models `SchoolOfTraditionalSkills\PayumLaravelPackage\Model\Token` and `SchoolOfTraditionalSkills\PayumLaravelPackage\Model\Payment` which may be reused directly or extend with some custom logic.
 Here's the models schemas:

 Payment: